Nikita06211/admybrand-ai-suite/README.md

 - AI-Powered content creation for blogs, ads, and social media posts
 - Interactive Pricing Calculator based on team size and content volume
 - Smooth scrolling sticky navigation bar for easy section access
 - Responsive UI with reusable components for fast development
 - Testimonials carousel with auto-play and manual controls
 - FAQ section with accordion-style expand/collapse functionality
 - Contact form with field validation and user feedback
+- Blog section with featured and latest articles, filters, and search
 - Dark theme with gradient accents matching brand identity

 ---